deliveroo/deliveroo.engineering/_posts/2019-01-28-moving-from-ruby-to-rust.md

 ### Performance numbers

-In the dispatcher, there are 3 main phases of the dispatch cycle:
+In the Dispatcher, there are 3 main phases of the dispatch cycle:

 * loading data
 * running computation, calculating assignments
 * saving/sending assignments

-Loading data and saving data phases scale pretty much linearly depending on the dataset size, while computation phase (which we moved to Rust) has a higher-order polynomial component in it.
+Loading data and saving data phases scale pretty much linearly depending on the dataset size, while computation phase (which we moved to Rust) has an higher-order polynomial component in it.
-We are less worried about the loading/saving data phases, and we haven't prioritised speeding up those phases yet.
+We are less worried about the loading/saving data phases, and we didn't prioritise speeding up those phases yet.
-While still having loading data and sending data back parts of the dispatcher written in Ruby, total dispatch time was significantly reduced: for example, total dispatch time in one of our larger geographic areas dropped from ~4 sec to 0.8 sec.
+While still having loading data and sending data back parts of the Dispatcher written in Ruby, total dispatch time was significantly reduced: for example, total dispatch time in one of our larger zones dropped from ~4 sec to 0.8 sec.

 <figure>
 ![Total dispatch time](/images/posts/moving-from-ruby-to-rust/total_dispatch_time.png)